harivardhan888/Archive-to-Insight-AI-Agent-System/README.md

    ```

 3. **Open the notebook**:
-   - Use Jupyter Lab, Jupyter Notebook, or VS Code to open `multi_agent_collaboration_system.ipynb`.
+   - Use Jupyter Lab, Jupyter Notebook, or VS Code to open `main.ipynb`.
    - Run the cells in order, adjusting configuration (e.g., API keys, paths) as needed.

 ### Running and Customizing